The Origins Centre Museum

 It contains evidence of ancient stone tools, artefacts of symbolic and spiritual significance, and examples of the region’s visually striking rock art.
 It also captures the impact of the colonial front and highlights examples of resistence.

 The Origins Centre boasts an extensive collection of rock art from the Rock Art Research Institute (RARI) at Wits, affording visitors the opportunity to view some of the richest visual heritage found in South Africa and to learn about its history and meaning.

 Origins Centre new wing

-The Origins Centre's new wing will exhibit priceless treasures that will enrich our understanding of the ancient art of the Khoi and San people.
-The wing houses a collection of engraved boulders brought from parts of North West province.
+The Origins Centre's new wing, once complete, will house a collection of engraved boulders brought from parts of North West province.